 How the Federal Indictment Process Works

 The process typically unfolds as follows: (1) Federal agents (FBI, DEA, ATF, IRS, etc.) investigate, often for months or years.
 (2) The U.S. Attorney's Office presents evidence to a grand jury.
 (3) The grand jury votes to indict or not.
 (4) If indicted, you are arrested or summoned to appear.
 (5) You are arraigned—the judge reads the charges and you enter a plea.
 (6) The case proceeds through discovery, motions, and either plea negotiations or trial.
-Understanding how federal sentencing works in Florida is also important, as federal penalties differ significantly from state court.
+Understanding state vs. federal criminal charges is also important, as federal penalties differ significantly from state court.